|

 Once I was damn sure Shellie wasn’t disturbed, I crept away from the bed.

-With each step, my apprehension tightened as I followed the muddy, caked footprints and dry blood.
-My stomach dropped.
 I pictured a life sentence in prison and a news segment about the Magician Butcher.
 No!
 The Butcher Magician.

-I was afraid to look outside.
+The story my brain was crafting made me afraid to look outside.

 I had convinced myself that the police were already out there, marking the crime scene.

 I couldn’t believe my luck.
-I smiled to myself.

 “Olivia, stop.”
 It didn’t.